 <dependency> <groupId>org.apache.jena</groupId> <artifactId>jena-tdb</artifactId> <version>a.b.c</version> </dependency>

-The version number needs to be checked - it is not the same as apache-jena.
+The version number of TDB needs to be checked - it is not the same as apache-jena.

 Other modules need to be added separately, for example:

 <dependency> <groupId>org.apache.jena</groupId> <artifactId>jena-sdb</artifactId> <version>x.y.z</version> </dependency>